segmentio/segment-docs/src/connections/sources/source-functions/index.md

 #### Manual Input

 You can also manually include your own JSON payload with relevant headers before you click **Run**.
-In this view, you also have the option to switch back to the webhook catcher by clicking **Auto-fill via Webhook**.
+In this view, you also have the option to switch back to the webhook catcher by clicking **Auto-fill using Webhook**.

 ## Creation & Deployment